 Hermit crab shells must never be painted.
 Paint is toxic to hermit crabs and can result in the animals growing trapped within a shell.
 If you acquire a hermit crab with a painted shell, try to coerce it into a different shelter.

 The opinion is divided among experts on whether pellets marketed as hermit crab food by exotic pet stores are necessary.
 As wild scavengers, hermit crabs are used to finding their meals.

 Perhaps more importantly, scavenger status means hermit crabs like variety in their food.

 Offering dry, bland pellets will cause boredom and distress.
 The Journal of Experimental Marine Biology and Ecology explained how hermit crabs crave different foods.

 Don’t feed them anything rotten, as this will contain harmful bacteria.
-Focus on foods high in calcium and protein, as these nutrients help hermit crabs grow and maintain a robust exoskeleton.
+Focus on foods high in calcium and protein because these nutrients help hermit crabs grow and maintain their exoskeletons.

 For additional calcium, you may want to consider supplements or a cuttlebone.